rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

 Finding their hackerspace was a lot harder then I thought!
 They give you the street name and number on the `hackerspace wiki`_, but when I arrived at this street I found a three floor building with various flats.
-I looked around there and asked a TODO KLEMPNER which was working there, if he knew about a hackerspace.
+I looked around there and asked a plumber which was working there, if he knew about a hackerspace.
 He couldn't help me, but confirmed that I'm in the correct building according to the street name and number.
 So I continued to look around, which led to some neighbours getting suspicious about me.
 I had a